People in the northeast have reiterated their confidence in PM Modi, says Assam CM Sarma - ExBulletin

 Assam Chief Minister Himanta Biswa Sarma said people in the three northeastern states where elections were held recently reiterated their confidence in Prime Minister Narendra Modi.

-At the request of Greater Tipraland, the CM said, “First and foremost, Tripura cannot be divided.
-It will remain one.
-However, the issues of the tribals must also be addressed.
-Their grievances and, if necessary, will work also with Tipra Motha.”

 CM Sarma also launched an attack on the Left-Congress alliance and said, “There is no problem with their alliance.
-The Left and Congress have never had a chance, only the hype has been created around their alliance.
-Elections were held and the hype was exposed.”
+The left and Congress didn’t stand a chance, only hype was created around their alliance.
+Elections were held and the hype was revealed.

 The Chief Minister also briefed on the swearing-in ceremony in the North Eastern states.

-He said, “As far as I know, the ceremony in Tripura will take place on March 8.
-While the ceremony will take place in Nagaland and Meghalaya on March 7.”
+He said, “As far as I know, the ceremony in Tripura will be held on March 8.
+While the ceremony will be held in Nagaland and Meghalaya on March 7.”

-“BJP leaders in Tripura have invited the Prime Minister and Home Minister for the swearing-in ceremony.
-The Prime Minister loves the North East and the people here.
-I am sure Prime Minister Modi will come,” he added.
+“BJP leaders in Tripura have invited Prime Minister and Home Minister for the swearing-in ceremony.
+PM loves the northeast and the people here.
+I am sure PM Modi will come” , he added.

 Sarma also expressed his confidence in the new Tripura government to successfully tackle post-election violence in the state.

-He said: “It is the question of the state.
-I believe that in a democracy once the vote is over, there should be no conflict or violence.
-I am sure the Tripura government will handle the situation well. first priority of any state government.”
+He said, “It’s the question of the state.
+I believe that in a democracy once the vote is done, there should be no conflict or violence.
+I am sure the Tripura government will handle the situation well.
+Law and order is the first priority of any state government.

 CM Sarma also thanked the people of the three states for supporting the BJP.